Avery2/Abortion-Data-Exploration/README.md

   <p>Abortion stances by year overall and for both <code>Sex</code> and <code>Party</code>.</p>
 </div>

+## Summary of Lessons Learned

+I learned abortion has become more accepted over time.

+Key demographics:

+- Young
+- (In recent years) Democratic
+- (maybe) Religiously inactive
+- More years of education

+When it's listed out it seems *really* simplified and reductionist

 ## Variable Table

 | Variable | Description |